 The vmo_tokenreplay table is very large in size.

-Workaround: Go to Control Center.
-Under Extension Properties, enter tokenreplay and disable the Record replay for all workflow runs property.
+Workaround: Log in to Control Center as root.
+Under Extension Properties, select the token replay extension and disable the Record replay for all workflow runs property.

 - When importing packages that are larger in size than allowed, you see a message stating that the upload failed with a status code 500.